UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

-If the data is neatly organized in well-separated clusters, it is possible that you could visualize more than five colours (maybe even ten) effectively, but in data where the datapoints are more mixed, you will rarely, if ever, be able to go this high.
+If the data is neatly organized in well-separated clusters, it is possible that you could visualize more than five colours (maybe even ten) effectively, but in data where the datapoints are more mixed, you will rarely if ever, be able to go this high.

 ---